Baduit/C-WebSnake/README.md

 Open the file main.html with favorite browser (Firefox of course) like that.
 `firefox main.html`

+But it is also hosted on my raspberry pi and availble online here: https://www.baduit.eu/snake/main.html.
+(If the link does not work it probably means I am experimenting stuff on my pi)

 ## Todo
 * Add image to the readme
-* Host it on my raspberry pi on my domain to make it playable everywhere
 * Add a way to configure the speed